Published 16:47 IST, November 24th 2020

 Google might be fined up to $65,000

-As Roskomnadzor opened an administrative case, procedure could lead to a court case and fine of up to $65,670.
-According to Russian law, search engine operators are required to remove sites blocked in nation from ir search result.
+As Roskomnadzor opened an administrative case, the procedure could lead to a court case and fine of up to $65,670.
+According to Russian law, search engine operators are required to remove sites blocked in the nation from their search result.
 In order to do this, operators have to be connected to Roskomnadzor’s registry of prohibited sites.

 Advertisement

-Meanwhile, previously, lawmakers presented draft legislation that could allow government to restrict internet access to US social media platforms deemed to have discriminated against Russian media outlets.
-According to reports, Microsoft’s LinkedIn is blocked in Russia after a court found that it breached a data-stor rule, passed in 2015, which required all data about Russian citizens to be sorted within country.
+Meanwhile, previously, lawmakers presented draft legislation that could allow the government to restrict internet access to US social media platforms deemed to have discriminated against Russian media outlets.
+According to reports, Microsoft’s LinkedIn is blocked in Russia after a court found that it breached a data-storage rule, passed in 2015, which required all data about Russian citizens to be sorted within the country.

 Advertisement